sourcery-ai-experiments/ipget/README.md

 ## About

-A simple containerised Python script that gets the system's current public IPv4 address using [ident.me](https://api.ident.me) and records it in a MySQL/SQLite database.
+A simple, containerised Python script, that gets the system's current public IPv4 address using [ident.me](https://api.ident.me) and records it to a MySQL/SQLite database.
-Optionally, sends a Discord notification via webhook and pings [healthchecks.io](https://healthchecks.io/).
+Optionally, sends a Discord notification via webhook, and pings [healthchecks.io](https://healthchecks.io/).

 ## Configuration

 All configuration is done through environment variables.
 Most values are required, but some have default values that will be used if the environment variable is not specified.
-A docker compose file containing SQLite and MySQL examples is available [here](docs/example-compose.yaml).
+Docker-compose files containing [SQLite](docs/sqlite-example-compose.yaml) and [MySQL](docs/mysql-example-compose.yaml) examples are available in the [docs](docs).

 ### General

 | Environment Variable | Default | Description                                                                                                                                             |
 | -------------------- | ------- | ------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | `IPGET_LOG_LEVEL`    | `INFO`  | Log level.
 Passed directly to the python logging module's [`Logger.setlevel`](https://docs.python.org/3.7/library/logging.html#logging.Logger.setLevel) |

+>⚠️ **WARNING**:
+Healthcheck urls (see [Healthchecks](#healthchecks)), including un-redacted uuids, etc. will be included in `DEBUG` level logging output.

 ### Database